ajsmit/R_courses/content/quantecol/_index.md

 ### Continuous assessment

 Quantitative Ecology is about working with real-world datasets.
 To this end, a series of mini-projects (assessments) involving real data are a required part of the BCB743.
 You may work alone or with a single partner on all projects (in which case you will share the same mark).
-All assignments are due by the date and time indicated, and due care must be taken that they are submitted as instructed (i.e. paying attention to naming conventions and the format of the files submitted---typically this will be in R Markdown (.Rmd) and the knitted output (I prefer .html)).
+All assignments are due by the date and time indicated, and due care must be taken that they are submitted as instructed, i.e. paying attention to naming conventions and the format of the files submitted---typically this will be in R Markdown (.Rmd) and the knitted output (I prefer .html).

-The Continuous Assessment (CA) is comprised of the material indicated in the Syllabus by the <i class="fas fa-balance-scale-right" title="Lecture 2 exercises"></i> icon.
+The Continuous Assessment (CA) is comprised of the material indicated in the Syllabus by the <i class="fas fa-balance-scale-right"></i> icon.
 There are seven smaller assessments (each weighted 0.1) and one slightly more demanding Integrative Assessment (weighted 0.3) at the end of the module.

 Random quizzes will not form part of the CA for BCB743.